micvicfaust9/HYBRID-MEMORY-ARCHITECTURE-PROTOCOL/README.md

 Origin: Operational governance research | The Faust Baseline™ Codex 3.5 © 2026 The Faust Baseline LLC | All Rights Reserved | Unauthorized commercial use prohibited | intelligent-people.org

-Both documents on record.
-Dated.
-Attributed.
-One in plain language.
-One in protocol language.